unrealevil/jquery-idleTimeout-plus/README.md

 ## <a name="special"></a>Special Situations

 ### Multiple Window/Tab support
-With `multiWindowSupport` set to true IdleTimeoutPlus will sync your timeout and logout events across all your clients browser windows & tabs that meet the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
+With `multiWindowSupport` set to true IdleTimeoutPlus will sync your timeout and logout events across all your client's browser windows & tabs that meet the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
 Multi-window/tab support is dependent upon [jQuery Storage API](https://github.com/julien-maurel/jQuery-Storage-API) as local storage is used to sync cross window events.
 If jQuery Storage API is not found an error will be written to the console and the module will not initialize.

 * When multiple window support is enabled if the user opens a new window it is considered an activity event and the idle timer will be reset and any warning dialogs will be cleared.
 * Be sure to call `IdleTimeoutPlus.logout()` from your application's logout link/button instead of manually redirecting to your logout page.
-If this is not done the other windows will not automatically logout.
+If this is not done other windows/tabs will not be automatically logged out.
-* If a lock screen is present, however, **opening a new window will NOT clear the lock screen**.
+* If a lock screen is present, **opening a new window will NOT clear the lock screen**.
 Instead, the new window will automatically be locked.
 For more details refer to the **Lock screen** section further down.

 ##### Initialization
-No special consideration for starting the plugin must be taken when using the `multiWindowSupport` option.
+No special consideration for configuring/starting the plugin is needed when using the `multiWindowSupport` option.
 ```
 jQuery(document).ready(function() {
     IdleTimeoutPlus.start({